Social Area Chair

 Research and Teaching Interests:

-For the past 15 years, Dr. Karney has been studying change and stability in intimate relationships, especially in the early years of marriage.
-His research has focused on cognitive and behavioral processes of relationship maintenance, and especially the ways that stress external to the couple can facilitate or constrain those processes.
+For the past 25 years, Dr. Karney has been studying change and stability in intimate relationships, especially in the early years of marriage.
+His research has focused on the ways that stress external to a couple can facilitate or constrain cognitive and behavioral processes of relationship maintenance.
 His research relies upon longitudinal data, repeated measures, multi-level modeling, and observational coding of couple interactions.
-To address these issues, his ongoing longitudinal research is examining Hispanic, black, and white newlywed couples from low-income neighborhoods, as well as military families facing deployments to Iraq and Afghanistan.
+To address these issues, his ongoing longitudinal research is examining Latinx, Black, and White newlywed couples from low-income neighborhoods.

 Selected Journal Articles